mykoz/resource-links/aws/aws_2_installing_pkgs.md

 ###Setting up User Account

 Now you have a user account, but you can't just log in with a password.
 Passwords aren't secure enough.
-Copy your public key (from your local machine) `~/.ssh/id_rsa.pub` to your remote machine to the authorized keys file (Create the authorized_keys file as follows:)
+Copy your public key (from your local machine) `~/.ssh/id_rsa.pub` to your remote machine to the authorized keys file.
+(Create the authorized_keys file as follows:)

 ```
 sudo mkdir /home/my_cool_username/.ssh/
 sudo nano /home/my_cool_username/.ssh/authorized_keys
 ```

 Copy in your public key, save, and quit.
+**Save file in _nano_ editor:  Ctrl-o** then Enter when asked for the file name.
+**Exit file from _nano_ editor: Ctrl-x**

 Don't log out until you verify that this has worked!
 Open a new shell on your local machine.
 You should be able to log in to your remote machine like this: